Introduction of Tourism

 The tourism industry in all of its dimensions depends on the policy of governments.
 This industry plays a very important role in the political development and the expansion of peace, as well as economic growth and development.
 Considering that the development of tourism is directly under the political decisions of governments.
 The development of tourism diplomacy and its implementation can lead to the arrival of tourists, employment, and economic prosperity, as a result of increased national income, and ultimately the establishment of a stable and guaranteed peace.

-• The necessity of adopting deep convergence policies by facilitating and eliminating border controls, adopting the principle of mutual recognition in relation to the standards of products and services of tourism and deregulation of international transportation rules;
+- The necessity of adopting deep convergence policies by facilitating and eliminating border controls, adopting the principle of mutual recognition about the standards of products and services of tourism, and deregulation of international transportation rules;

-• Correction of business policies between countries through the international agreements;
+- Correction of business policies between countries through international agreements;

 REFERENCES

-Ramesh Raj Kunwar, Tourists and Tourism science and Industry Interferance, Ganga
+Ramesh Raj Kunwar, Tourists and Tourism Science and Industry Interference, Ganga

 Chaney, Edward, The evolution of the grand tour: Anglo-Italian cultural relations since the Renaissance, 2000,

-Latin definition for hospes, hospitis, In Latdict – Latin Dictionary and Grammar
+Latin definition for hopes, hospital, In Latdict – Latin Dictionary and Grammar

 Griffiths, Ralph, Griffiths, G. E. (1772).